Skip to content

 Be sure to visit a medical professional and be as detailed as possible about your symptoms, the frequency of those symptoms, and how they impact your day-to-day life.

-To receive a 100% rating, the VA will be looking for specific details to determine whether you are fully disabled.
+To receive a 100% rating, the VA will look for specific details to determine whether you are fully disabled.

 You will need a nexus letter from the medical professional explaining how your PTSD is linked to military sexual trauma.
 Remember, specific proof isn’t necessary, but the note must explain how it is “at least as likely as not” that your PTSD was caused by the traumatic event you experienced.